Jeybird248/Jeybird248.github.io/_posts/2025-2-10-maturity.md

 But perspective is a double-edged sword.
 Sometimes it's a gift, letting you see beyond yourself, helping you make sense of others.
 Other times, it's a weight—one that distances you from the people around you, makes innocence feel like a language you can no longer speak.
 There are things you can only see because you don't know any better—like believing in Santa Claus or thinking your high school crush is your soulmate.

 When we label kids as "mature," we risk robbing them of those blissfully ignorant moments.
-Instead of encouraging them to explore and make mistakes, we saddle them with expectations they didn't ask for and probably can't meet without sacrificing some part of their innocence until one day, they wake up and realize they've spent more time being “grown” than just being.
+Instead of encouraging them to explore and make mistakes, we saddle them with expectations they didn't ask for and probably can't meet without sacrificing some part of their innocence until one day, they wake up and realize they've spent more time being "grown" than just being.

 So if you ever meet someone who seems mature for their age, don't just applaud them for it.
 Ask them how they're really doing—because chances are, they've been carrying more than their fair share of weight for far too long.
 To let them explore without fear of judgment.
 To make mistakes without feeling like they're letting everyone down.